top of page

 Sixty nine percent of Californians earn $75,000 a year or less; 53% earn $50,000 a year or less.
 For them, median rent must be less than $2000 or $1400 a month if rent is 30 percent of their income.
 These are the incomes of working people that provide the services we rely on.
 What housing is planned for them?

-Clearly, better state policies and more public funds are needed to ensure that increased housing is built for California's working people, people who need good housing on transit corridors near their workplaces.
+Better state policies and more public funds are needed to ensure that increased housing is built for California's working people, people who need good housing on transit corridors near their workplaces.
 And more housing for those who are low income, aged, disabled or in need.
+Shelters are not the answer.
+The homeless need subsidized housing.

-We must fix Prop 13 so that corporations like Chevron and Disney increase their 1978 Prop 13 property taxes to their 2023 values while keeping low taxes on private residences like mine.
-Repeal Costa-Hawkins that prevents cities from legalizing rent control in California.
-Make Redevelopment Zones legal again.
+We must fix Prop 13 so that corporations like Chevron and Disney increase their 1978 Prop 13 property taxes to their 2023 values, while keeping low taxes on private residences like mine.
+Repeal Costa-Hawkins so that cities can legalize more rent control in California.
+Make Redevelopment Zones legal again so cities can build housing.
 Tax the rich who make more than $250,000 a year.
 We could also promote social housing and cooperatives.
 All we need is political will.

 Margot Smith, Dr.P.H.